Laplace transform: Formal definition

 This limit emphasizes that any point mass located at 0 is entirely captured by the Laplace transform.
 Although with the Lebesgue integral, it is not necessary to take such a limit, it does appear more naturally in connection with the Laplace–Stieltjes transform.

 Bilateral Laplace transform

 When one says "the Laplace transform" without qualification, the unilateral or one-sided transform is usually intended.
 The Laplace transform can be alternatively defined as the bilateral Laplace transform, or two-sided Laplace transform, by extending the limits of integration to be the entire real axis.
-If that is done, the common unilateral transform simply becomes a special case of the bilateral transform, where the definition of the function being transformed is multiplied by the Heaviside step function.
+If that is done, the common unilateral transform becomes a special case of the bilateral transform, where the definition of the function being transformed includes being multiplied by the Heaviside step function.

 The bilateral Laplace transform F(s) is defined as follows: